Adreet21/Hockey-match-predictor/README.md

 ### 4. Then, navigate to the server directory:
 `$ cd ../server`

-### 5. Run the python backend script
+### 5. Run the Python backend script
 `$ python3 app.py`

 ### 6. Start frontend
-In a separate terminal execute:
+In a separate terminal navigate to the client dictionary and execute:
 `$ npm run dev`

 ## Demo video on YouTube